 MCDONNELL: I think it's all very murky in this situation.
 I don't think there is anything that really is clear.
 I mean there were doctors who are related to the opposition who have spoken about this, said they've treated people with these symptoms that appear to be chemical weapons symptoms.
 But again, it's all from one side and it's all very murky.

-And the fact that there's a U.N. investigative team there, maybe this would be one instance in which there could be an actual investigation of an alleged massacre in Syria.
+And the fact that there's a U.N. investigative team there, maybe this'll be one instance in which there could be an actual investigation of an alleged massacre in Syria.
 We haven't seen many independent investigations.

 MONTAGNE: Well, is there something that the U.N. weapons inspectors in Syria right now could do to get a reading quickly on this?